Lyonsmasawa/learn-React/readme.txt

         when we place another component while another state is still not done updating it gives an error on the console cause its unnmounted
         - we can stop fetch from carrying on when a component is unmounted
                 - use an abort controller

+        useParams hook
+        - grab parameters from the route